 - Make them fault tolerant

-Kubernetes is a container orchestration system for Docker containers that coordinates clusters of nodes, at scale, in production to do all those things—integrate, orchestrate, scale, fault tolerance, and communications.
-It works around the concept of pods, which are scheduling units (and which can include one or more containers) that are distributed among nodes to provide high availability.
+Kubernetes is a container orchestrator that works with Docker containers or other OCI-compliant containers.
+It coordinates clusters of nodes in production—at scale—to accomplish all the tasks listed above.
+Kubernetes works around the concept of pods, which are scheduling units that can include one or more containers.
+Multiple instances of each pod are distributed among nodes to provide high availability.

 How do Kubernetes and Docker relate to each other?